gazebosim/docs/contributing.md

         # Do not squash or rebase, create a merge commit

-* In the rare event that a pull request needs to be backported (i.e. from a higher version to a lower version), use `git cherry-pick`, for example:
+* In the rare event that a pull request needs to be backported (i.e. from a higher version to a lower version), use `git cherry-pick` instead of `git merge`, for example:

         git checkout ign-<library>N
         git pull